portons/xyte-mcp-alpha/docs/DEPLOYMENT.md

 ## docker-compose Example

-This repo ships a `docker-compose.yml` that starts the MCP server, Redis, Postgres and a Celery worker:
+This repo ships a `docker-compose.yml` that starts the MCP server, Redis, Postgres and a Celery worker.
+Set `ENABLE_ASYNC_TASKS=true` to activate background processing:

 ```yaml
 version: '3.9'